This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 We hope that families can have unforgettable experiences while exploring our special places.

 You can tick off quite a few of your 50 things activities on a visit here.
-Check out our favourite ones to do at Ringstead in the spring:
+Check out our favourite ones to do at Ringstead on long summer days:

 - Fly a kite - catch the breeze in the lush green fields overlooking the bay